Sealing of Criminal Records

 How to Apply:

-To be considered for this Attorney position, applicants must submit the following documents to the attention of Kristen Howard, Executive Director, via email (applicant@vscc.virginia.gov) by June 27, 2025:
+To be considered for the Attorney position, applicants must submit the following documents to the attention of Kristen Howard, Executive Director, via email (applicant@vscc.

 This material must clearly demonstrate the applicant's qualifications and experience for the position.
 A background investigation will be conducted on final candidates as a condition of employment.